 - Miami-Dade County Construction Trades Qualifying Board, issued on or after January 1, 1968

 - Or be licensed by DBPR-FBPE as an Engineer in the discipline requested and having practiced for a minimum of five (5) years in the State of Florida, or be licensed by DBPR-FBPE as an Engineer in the discipline requested and having practiced for a minimum of three (3) years and a minimum of two (2) years as a Mechanical Inspector employed by a municipality or private company contracted with a municipality or School Board within the State of Florida

 - Possess a Florida driver's license with an acceptable driving record, or be able to obtain one by date of hire.

 may be required to work during a declared emergency.
 The employee's Department Head will determine who will be required to work.
 Non-Essential Employees

 will not be required to work during a declared emergency but may be required to work in some capacity after the declared emergency.
 The employee's Department Head will determine when the employee will be required to work.
 NOTE:

 Required certifications must be kept current to continue employment in this class.
-THE EXAMINATION AND HOW TO APPLY:
+HOW TO APPLY/ VETERAN INFORMATION: